dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-wrap-a-windows-forms-control-with-toolstripcontrolhost.md

 ---
 title: Wrap Control with ToolStripControlHost
-description: Learn how to wrap a Windows Forms control with TollStripControlHost, by means of code samples in CPP, C#, and Visual Basic. ms.date: "03/30/2017"
+description: Learn how to wrap a Windows Forms control with ToolStripControlHost, by means of code samples in CPP, C#, and Visual Basic. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"